Liamsimp69420/liamsimp69420/README.md

 not a stick,</p>

-<h1> About Me </h1> <br>
+<h1> About Me </h1> <br><div>

 <p> My name is <strong>"liamsimp69420"</strong>, and I am learning <strong> Html </strong> and <strong>CSS</strong>.
-I am really good at <strong>Hammer World Editor</strong> and some of my creations for <strong>CS:GO</strong> include <strong> De_Industrive </strong> and many others.
 If you want to contact me you can email me at <strong>william.severin3@outook.com</strong>.
 I speak fluent Danish and I am a dirty socialist.
 I graduated college at age 11 but was kicked out for being a dirty socialist.
 I am now attending dirty socialist high school in Sweden.
 I am also a sucsessfull doge investor but I sold out when they were at $0.0017

 <h1> My Socials </h1>
 <p> My <strong> Youtube channel </strong> is <strong> Ratbot_0 </strong> and my <strong> twitch.tv </strong> is <strong> Ratbot0 </strong> Pls follow for cookie*.<br>